skip to main content

 How do you recognize an AVID student?

-The AVID student carries a notebook, takes notes in all classes, is prepared for class, is a positive role model for others, and is "on track" for college.
+The AVID student carries a notebook, takes notes in all classes, is prepared for class, is a positive role model for others, and is prepared for college and beyond.

 AVID logo